aldur/aldur.github.io/_posts/2025-09-08-nuggets-of-psychology.md

 #### Availability bias

-Kahneman and Tversky originally termed it [availability _heuristic_][0] because it is a mental shortcut that we take to save energy: when something is readily available or very vivid in our memory, we _think_ it is also _frequent_ or _important_.
-I prefer calling it a _bias_ because I believe it hinders our ability to make good decisions _unless_ we take measures to do better.
+Kahneman and Tversky originally termed it [availability _heuristic_][0] because we take this mental shortcut to save energy: when something is readily available or very vivid in our memory, we _think_ it is also _frequent_ or _important_.
+I prefer calling it a _bias_ because it hinders our ability to make good decisions _unless_ we take measures to do better.

 I think of this bias also when we are blindsided by information or options that are in front of us, but fail to see that with a bit more digging we would find